-Does MoneySmart really compare loans for you?
-See what regulators are saying.
+Do MoneySmart really compare loans for you?
+See what their users and regulators are saying

 Written at: 03 Oct, 2025